Shaz3e/S3-Joomla/README.md

  - Show Main Body
  - Hide Component

-### S3 Template Configuration
+### Layout Settings
 - Show Copyright "Default Show" (Hide or Show) when its hide the module still be available for this postion
 - Show Credit "Default Show" (Hide or Show) when its hide the module still be available for this postion
 - Show Framework Logo "Default Show" (Hide or Show)
+- **Fixed Header and Menu**
+- Fixed Header "Default Off" If you want to hide/show header and Menu on scroll up/down enable this option
+- Enable Height i.e. 100 (Fixed header will be hide after scrolling down 100px)
+- Ease Speed "Default 400" Low Number is Faster and Higher Number will slow down.

+### S3 Template Configuration

 - Google Analytics
 - **Development Options**
 - Use Responsive Video "Default Off"
-- Development Mode "Default On"
+- Development Mode "Default On" (CSS will be auto-compilation when off)
 - js Hosted on CDN "Enable or Disable" By disabling this feature template will use all js files locally.
 - Type Meta Generator
-- **Fixed Header and Menu**
-- Fixed Header "Default Off" If you want to hide/show header and Menu on scroll up/down enable this option
-- Enable Height i.e. 100 (Fixed header will be hide after scrolling down 100px)
-- Ease Speed "Default 400" Low Number is Faster and Higher Number will slow down.

 ### How To Use
 Visit for Complete [Documentation](http://shaz3e.com/documantation/s3-joomla)